 - The review of the documents and figures provided to the Tax Advisor, in particular the accounts and balance sheet, with regard to accuracy, completeness and conformity with applicable rules shall not form part of the engagement unless otherwise expressly agreed in text form.
-The Tax Advisor will assume that the information provided by the client, in particular the figures, is correct and will use it as a basis for his/her work.
-To the extent that he/she detects any evident inaccuracies, the Tax Advisor shall be obliged to point them out.
+The Tax Advisor will assume that the information provided by the client, in particular the figures, is correct and will use it as a basis for their work.
+To the extent that they detect any evident inaccuracies, the Tax Advisor shall be obliged to point them out.

 - The duty of confidentiality shall not apply to the extent that a disclosure is necessary in order to protect the Tax Advisor’s legitimate interests.
-Furthermore, the Tax Advisor is hereby released from the duty of confidentiality to the extent that, under the terms and conditions of his/her professional liability insurance, he/ she has a duty to provide information and cooperate.
+Furthermore, the Tax Advisor is hereby released from the duty of confidentiality to the extent that, under the terms and conditions of their professional liability insurance, they have a duty to provide information and cooperate.

-- The foregoing shall not affect any statutory rights to refuse to provide information or to refuse to testify under sect.
-102 German General Tax Code (Abgabenordnung – AO), sect.
-53 German Code of Criminal Procedure (Strafprozessordnung – StPO) and sect.
+- The foregoing shall not affect any statutory rights to refuse to provide information or to refuse to testify under sec.
+102 German General Tax Code (Abgabenordnung – AO), sec.
+53 German Code of Criminal Procedure (Strafprozessordnung – StPO) and sec.
 383 German Code of Civil Procedure (Zivilprozessordnung – ZPO).

 - The Tax Advisor is hereby released from the duty of confidentiality to the extent that (i) this is necessary for purposes of carrying out a certification audit in the Tax Advisor’s firm and (ii) the individuals who are acting in this regard, for their part, have been instructed as to their duty of confidentiality.
 The client hereby agrees that the person carrying out the certification/audit may inspect the client file which was created and is being maintained by the Tax Advisor.

-The Tax Advisor shall be entitled to involve staff and, subject to the prerequisites of sect.
+The Tax Advisor shall be entitled to involve staff and, subject to the prerequisites of sec.
 62a StBerG, also external service providers (in particular data-processing companies) for purposes of carrying out the engagement.
-The bringing-in of third-party experts (e.g. other Tax Advisors, auditors, German qualified attorneys [ Rechtsanwälte]) shall require consent and instruction on the part of the client.
+The bringing-in of third-party experts (e.g. other Tax Advisors, auditors, German qualified attorneys [Rechtsanwälte]) shall require consent and instruction on the part of the client.
 Without having been instructed by the client, the Tax Advisor shall be neither entitled nor obliged to bring in such third parties.